Reptile Basics Radiant Heat Panel

 - 5 wattage sizes available

-- Low profile-under 2" thick
+- less than 2" thick

 - Thermal fuse protected

-- Heavy Duty 6 foot power cord
+- Heavy duty 6 foot power cord

 While you can run these radiant panel heaters safely at full power, we recommend the use of the Vivarium Electronics proportional thermostats when using radiant heating panels in enclosed areas to maintain the ideal temperatures for your reptiles.
 This heater panel is ultra easy to install (2 screws-included) and can't be climbed on by your snakes!